seb1k/nut-ntfy/README.md

 ![screenshot](nut_ntfy.png)

-The script is configured for my EATON UPS /etc/ups.conf :
+The script is configured for an EATON UPS

+/etc/ups.conf :
 ```console
 [EATON]